 - Rinse and dry.

-When it comes to grout, there are a few cleaners you should avoid and use with caution.
+When it comes to grout, there are a few cleaners you should avoid or use with caution.
 This is especially true if your grout is colored.

 Harsh Commercial Cleaners

-Again, grout is weak.
-Some chemicals used in commercial cleaners will work to break down the mortar.
-While they will clean it, the replacement will happen much sooner than with gentler cleaners.
+Because grout is weak, some chemicals used in commercial cleaners can break down the mortar.
+While they will clean it, you'll have to replace the grout much sooner than if you used gentler cleaners.

 Avoid Using Too Much Water